 Buderim, named after Buderim Mountain, is a large suburb with a semi-rural hinterland, a few kilometres inland from Mooloolaba and 90 km north of central Brisbane.
 It is thought that the name derives from an Aboriginal word meaning 'honeysuckle' (the Banksia collina) or 'red soil'.
 If the former is the actual source of the name, it is erroneous to the extent that the Banksia is a coastal tree, whereas Buderim is in rainforest - it is possible that when explorer Tom Petrie queried his party of Aborigines on sighting Mount Buderim in 1862, they understood him to be asking instead about trees in the foreground.

-Although called a mountain, the Buderim formation has an elevation of under 200m and is more a rising plateau which extends for about seven kilometres.
+Although called a mountain, the Buderim formation has an elevation of under 200m and is more a rising plateau which extends for about 7 km.
 It has red soil, impregnated with iron oxide.

 A timber miller, William Pettigrew, took up a timber lease in the area in 1864, two years after commissioning Petrie's exploration.
 The logs were hauled to Pettigrew's mill at Maroochydore.
-A township was surveyed in 1869 and an early European resident, John Burnett, opened a store.
+A township was surveyed in 1869 and a European resident, John Burnett, opened a store.
 His residence (c1882) is the heritage-registered Pioneer Cottage in Ballinger Crescent.
 In the 1870s sugar growing began at Buderim, and the first of two mills was opened in 1876.
 The mills failed, however, and cane was subsequently transported to Nambour for milling.
-Coffee, bananas and citrus were also grown at Buderim, continuing for some years, as the 1903 description of the town in The Australian Handbook indicated:
+Coffee, bananas and citrus were also grown at Buderim, continuing for some years, as the 1903 description of the town in the Australian handbook indicated:

 The marketing of primary produce was helped by the opening in 1914 of a tramway from Buderim to Palmwoods (on the North Coast railway line).
 The tramway stimulated economic development generally, and played a significant social role, transporting residents to and from the railway.
 It also carried travellers and visitors up to what was becoming an elevated health resort: there were four boarding houses in Buderim according to Pugh's Queensland directory in 1925 (but no hotel until 1986 because of the influence of Methodists and Quakers).
 The tramway closed in 1935, although restoration of part of the track began in 2005, and remnants of the track and its foundations are listed on the Queensland heritage register.